lurxdel/SmartShoppers/README.md

 2. Change the DATABASE in `.env` file to your own created database.

-3. After that, do following command:
+3. After that, do the following command:
    - In your terminal:
     ```bash
     php artisan migrate